 Other ways to prevent falls in the outpatient area

-- Encourage your child to walk instead of run.
+- Encourage your child to walk instead of run, skip, or jump.

 - Ask your child to go slowly down steps and hold on to the rail.

 - Have your child wear shoes that resist slipping and provide support when walking.